Brotherinlaw-13/Kid-Reader/app/data/README.md

 Add new categories by simply using them in story objects - they'll appear automatically in the filter.

+## Page Structure

+Each story is now composed of individual pages in the `pages` array.
+Each page:
+- Contains its own text content (no automatic word splitting)
+- Can have different amounts of text (short or long)
+- Can include an optional image and alt text
+- Is displayed as one complete page in the reader

+This gives you full control over how much content appears on each page, allowing for natural story pacing and better alignment with illustrations.

 ## Tips

-1. **Story Length**: Longer stories will automatically be split into multiple pages
+1. **Page Length**: You control exactly how much text appears on each page
+2. **Natural Breaks**: Use page breaks at natural story moments (dialogue, scene changes, etc.)
-2. **Emojis**: Use emojis in titles and as the main emoji for visual appeal
+3. **Emojis**: Use emojis in titles and as the main emoji for visual appeal
-3. **Difficulty**: Consider word complexity and sentence length when setting difficulty
-4. **Categories**: Keep category names consistent for better organization
+4. **Images**: Each page can have its own illustration to support the text
+5. **Accessibility**: Always include imageAlt text for screen readers